albertjlguo/sfcNordic/analysis/g12_delay/README.md

 2. Stable points (overshoot <= required limit (Nordic: 1±0.2%) & system ending at 360 sec, the system will be sattled before 240 sec):
 ![]()
+p.s. **Reasons do not to require min(f) > 0.998 or max(f) < 1.002 after the control starts** (Nordic frequency limit: 1±0.2%):
+- The shape of the frequency-time curve will be controlled if we limit the range of overshoot & the sattling time.
+In other word, the system will not be unstable if not add min(f) > 0.998 or max(f) < 1.002;
+- Not having min(f) > 0.998 may produce frequency below 0.998 after the sfc starts, but:
+  1. Appears in a short period of time after sfc control.
+It can be considered as the product of the excessive phase of pfc (primary frequency control) and sfc;
+  2. One of the reasons why the frequency has a chance of less than 0.998 is that the frequency is very close to 0.998 when the sfc starts;
+  3. Another reason is that kp is too large, for instanse, kp = 230.10 & ki = 10.10.
+However, in reality, we might not use a very large kp like this.
+A larger kp will introduce a faster control.
+Thus, a large kp will introduce a large demand of power output and the demand of power output might be exceed the nominal power of a generator ([g8_emergency_control - 5.](https://github.com/realgjl/sfcNordic/tree/master/analysis/g8_emergency_control));
+  4. The purpose of the analysis is to find out the impact of delays on sfc and the grid system;
+  5. The [MATLAB program](https://github.com/realgjl/sfcNordic/blob/master/analysis/g12_delay/i_cur_plot.m) will be 300 times slower than the program not adding min(f) > 0.998 or max(f) < 1.002.